 The nation’s flagship evangelical publication also failed to delve into Baker’s practice of “expelling” demons from children or the role that Baker and the Revival Alliance played in the work of Todd Bentley, one of the most controversial figures in the NAR.
 Bentley had held revival events with Baker in Africa at which he claimed to heal AIDS victims.62 And in 2008, the heavily tattooed Bentley temporarily became the superstar of the movement with a faith-healing revival in which he punched and kicked patients in order to “heal” them and expel the demons that caused their affliction.63

-Apostles representing Revival Alliance, Wagner’s ICA, and Rick Joyner, a prophet and leader of another apostolic network, came together in an unprecedented ceremony in June 2008 to place Bentley under the apostolic covering of the Revival Alliance apostles, claiming that this was the beginning of a great Holy Spirit outpouring of supernatural signs and wonders on the nation.64 A press investigation found no evidence of Bentley’s power to heal people or bring the dead to life.65 This failed to deter thousands of pilgrims from around the world from flocking to Lakeland, Florida.
+Apostles representing Revival Alliance, Wagner’s ICA, and Rick Joyner, a prophet and leader of another apostolic network, came together in an unprecedented ceremony in June 2008 to place Bentley under the apostolic covering of the Revival Alliance apostles, claiming that this was the beginning of a great Holy Spirit outpouring of supernatural signs and wonders on the nation.64 A press investigation found no evidence of Bentley’s power to heal people or bring the dead to life.65 This failed to deter thousands of pilgrims from around the world from flocking to Lakeland, FL.
 Bentley’s role in the healing revival abruptly ended a few weeks after the ceremony, when he was exposed for cheating on his wife.

 The New Apostolic Reformation has inherited and accelerated two transformative currents within conservative Christianity over the past several decades.
 One is a revised theology of the End Times.
 The other is the energized, empowered, and highly politicized variety of evangelicalism that has emerged from this theology.